 Think we missed something?
 Sound off in the comments.
-But don’t be too mean — you don’t want to accidentally provoke a swarm of robot bees.
 (Also, spoilers follow, obviously).

 Also, a fun bit of trivia: This is the only episode to date that does not carry Booker’s byline in some capacity.
 It was written by Succession creator Jesse Armstrong.

 #11Similar to the twist at the end of “White Christmas,” this season 2 episode explores the way technology can be used to enforce punishment.
 It stars Lenora Crichlow as woman who wakes up with amnesia in a strange house where TV screens blast an unknown image and she finds a picture herself with a man she doesn’t recognize and of a small girl.
 But this is not a sympathetic story of a family’s attempt to reunite.
 Instead, we learn that Crichlow’s character is named Victoria and she was an enabler in an act so terrible that she has been sentenced to relive her own kind of torture every day for the amusement of strangers who hate her.